My Development Environment Set up on Windows to use Python for Web Dev & Data Science

 Microsoft will download the Python language server.
 Once the download finished, you would see the Python version you selected as an interpreter in the Bottom Status bar.

-If you don't see the version you like to choose in the dropdown, follow this guide to configure Python environments
+If you don't see the version you like to choose in the dropdown, follow this guide to configure Python environments.

 Let us test our set up if it actually works.
 Open VS Code integrated terminal.
 If you don't know how integrated terminal works, please go through my blog post on how to set up VS Code to work with WSL.
 Enter the command: python3 .
 You will get the Python interpreter.
-Run the command: print("I am Ajeet").
-You will see the statement "I am Ajeet".
+Run the command: print("I am Ajeet")

 Newbies should try out some more simple codes in the Python interpreter.
 Stop the terminal by pressing Ctrl+Z button keyboard buttons in the terminal.
 You will see the text "Stopped ...
 Python3".
 To clear/delete the commands you entered in the terminal, press Ctrl+L button.
 This completes our Python set up process inside the Remote - WSL.

-πŸƒβ€β™‚οΈ Run a Python program
+πββοΈ Run a Python program

 We just ran a simple code in Python interpreter.
 Let's create a simple Python program and run it using VS Code inside WSL.
 This will also make sure we have selected the correct Python interpreter.
 Follow these steps:

-Create a Python file inside WSL
+.
+Create a Python file inside this folder.
+Enter touch ajeet_python/learn.py

-Inside the newly create Python file learn.py, let us write a code and save it.
-Open the file by double clicking on it.
-Copy this statement print("Hello to everyone") paste it in the file, and save by pressing Ctrl+Z button keyboard buttons.
+paste it in the file, and save by pressing Ctrl+Z button keyboard buttons.
 Now, we have to run the Python "Hello to everyone" program.
-In the integrated terminal, enter python3 learn.py .
-This will run your program you just created, and the Python interpreter will print "Hello to everyone" in the terminal window.
+In the integrated terminal, enter python3 learn.py

-πŸ’‘ What's Next - Setup Jupyter Notebook with VS Code
+π‘ What's Next - Setup Jupyter Notebook with VS Code

 I am going to write about setting up the Jupyter notebook with VS Code editor to learn data science and machine learning on Windows 10.
 Blog post coming tomorrow.

-🧰 Additional resources for continued learning
+π§° Additional resources for continued learning

 I recommend the following resources to help you in continuing to learn Python on Windows using WSL and VS Code.
 Don't miss!

-Credits πŸ™ :
+Credits π :

 Official Microsoft Docs on WSL